Jump to content

 NABP4001 Maritime communication and leadership

-Course description for academic year 2022/2023
+Course description for academic year 2024/2025

 Contents and structure

-1. Maritime English standard vocabulary
+1. Maritime English Standard Vocabulary

 2. General Operators Certificate (GOC) / GMDSS

-Part two of the course provides the students with extensive knowledge, experience, and competencies on GMDSS and the relevant equipment/components.
-Students will partake in a set of training, including theory sessions, practical exercises simulation training and tests that will formally qualify them to the role as radio operator, as described in STCW, and UTI regulations.
-The detailed requirements for this section of the course are found here.
+The second part of the course provides students with extensive knowledge, experience, and competence in GMDSS and relevant equipment/components.
+Students participate in training that includes theory sessions, practical exercises, simulator training, and tests, formally qualifying them for the role of a radio operator, as described in STCW and UTI regulations.
+Detailed requirements for this module can be found here.

-3. Operational psychology and leadership
+3. Operational Psychology and Management

 Learning Outcome